 IT jobs in the public sector can be found on websites such as:

-In addition, you can look for IT vacancies on general jobs websites, as employers across all sectors require graduates to fill IT and computing roles in their organisations.
+In addition, you can look for IT vacancies on general job websites, as employers across all sectors require graduates to fill IT and computing roles in their organisations.

 How do I apply for IT roles?

-An IT CV, also known as a technical CV, can be used to apply for roles such as web developer, IT consultant, software tester or applications developer.
+An IT CV, also known as a technical CV, can be used to apply for roles such as:

-Include an introductory paragraph that mentions your technical expertise and experience and incorporate a 'key skills' heading that allows for more detail when discussing technical competencies.
+Include an introductory paragraph mentioning your technical expertise and experience and incorporate a 'key skills' heading for more detail when discussing technical competencies.

-While you might be tempted to showcase all your technical abilities at once, ensure that you highlight relevant skills first and foremost.
-You should also bear in mind that the document will need to be understood by non-technical people such as HR managers.
+While you might be tempted to showcase all your technical abilities simultaneously, ensure that you highlight relevant skills first and foremost.
+You should also remember that the document will need to be understood by non-technical people such as HR managers.

 Use this CV template to focus on your: